 RISsafety Wins Inaugural Spotless Award for Height Safety ServicesSeptember 9 2019

-To keep their buildings and facilities running smoothly at an optimal, safe and cost-effective level, most people turn to Spotless.
-As part of the height safety component of their work, RISsafety has been appointed across a variety of sites that Spotless manage and maintain.
+To keep their buildings and facilities running smoothly at an optimal, safe and cost-effective level, many organisations turn to Spotless.
+As part of the height safety component of the requirements of Spotless, they engaged RISsafety to work across a variety of sites that Spotless manage.

-To maintain this partnership, we are measured on a number of strict KPIs; how efficiently we can fulfil work to order, scheduling work and completing the work, how thorough and accurate our paperwork is, how quickly our paperwork is processed – just to name a few.
-Although the highest importance rating of the total KPI comes down to our safety record, and considering we’re a safety company, it’s what we are best at.
+To ensure a successful partnership, RISafety is measured on a number of strict targets that form the measurable KPI; Completion of the works in a timely manner,Scheduling and Completing the work, Accuracy of Documentation, ease of processing documentation – just to name a few.
+Although the highest importance rating of the total KPI comes from our safety record whilst onsite, and considering we’re a safety company, it’s what we are best at.
 So, when we were awarded the inaugural 2018/2019 Spotless Award as their trusted partner, we were ecstatic.
-The award was well deserved by the RIS team through a joint collaboration from both the RISsafety staff in SA and the National Recertification Team in TAS.
+The award was well deserved by the RIS team through a joint collaboration between the RISsafety height safety systems team in SA and the National Recertification Team.

 So how did this award come about?
 Spotless determines a performance rating based on a long list of KPIs to each of their sub-contractors.
-Although 80% is a pass, the real goal is to exceed 95%; which is exactly what we’ve achieved at RISsafety.
-Sub-contractors with a performance rating above 95% are few and far between and only provided to the top performers.
+Although 80% is a pass, the real goal is to exceed 95%; which is exactly what we have achieved at RISsafety.
+Supply Partners to Spotless with a performance rating above 95% are few and far between and this award is only provided to the top performers.

 “We’ve received and maintained this rating from lots of hard work.
 On top of the required KPIs from Spotless, we work very closely with our partners to ensure they have everything they need.
-We put the customer at the heart of what we do so if it means changing our reporting process and even introducing monthly meetings to learn about opportunities and issues, that’s what we do” said Jason Anderson, RISsafety’s SA/NT State Manager.
+We put the customer at the heart of what we do so when it required us to change our reporting process and introducing monthly meetings to learn about opportunities and issues, that’s what we do” said Jason Anderson, RISsafety’s SA/NT State Manager.

 The projects RISsafety has worked on for Spotless have been wide ranging.
 From hospitals to heritage buildings to fire departments, each project comes with different demands, requirements and constraints.
 No project is the same, and that’s why RISsafety specialises in custom height safety, and never a one-size-fits-all approach.
 It’s this approach and flexibility to adapt to our client’s needs that ensures our customers are satisfied with work that RISsafety does for them.

-The KPIs and this award are a great idea for Spotless.
-It helps Spotless to communicate to suppliers what they are doing right and where they can improve.
-Overall it lifts the service standard that Spotless expect to receive from their suppliers.
+The KPIs and this award are a great idea by Spotless.
+It helps Spotless to communicate to Supply Partners what they are doing right and where they can improve.
+Overall it lifts the service standard that Spotless expect to receive from their Supply Partners.